APLMOOC/APLMOOC/docs/course/ch7/part3.md

 # Execute and format
----

-This part will cover:
+!!! abstract "This part will cover"

     - Execute
     - Format

+---